 Bacillus and Clostridium species are both found in fecal matter (Rajilic-Stojanovic & de Vosand 2014) and display cellulolytic activity (Szostak-Kotowa 2004).
 Bacillus species are particularly prevalent in infant faeces (Rajilic-Stojanovic & de Vosand 2014).

 It is important to wash nappies effectively to prevent bacterial degradation of the fibres.
-Yes, that poo will wash out.

 A combination of factors contribute to the removal of soil and bacteria from fabrics.
 These factors are sufficient quantities of effective detergent, use of enzyme detergents (the enzymes typically found in laundry products break down proteins and fats that bacteria are made from), sufficient wash temperature, (washing at 60 degrees is typically effective against most bacterial species) and sufficient agitation, which will enable more effective soil removal.
 Lovborg (2015) found that strong enzyme detergents (in this case, Ariel, which is similar to premium supermarket detergents such as Omo/Persil in AU/NZ) both kill and remove bacteria even at cooler wash temperatures, while weak plant-based detergents do not.